RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 #### EventStream

-EventStreams are comprised of EventStream objects.
+EventStream is the basic component of EventStreams objects.
 There may be multiple Events (of a single type) in an EventStream.
-Each row returned by the function `pyarrow_table()` is a single Event.
+Each row returned by the function `data()` is a single Event.

 These are the publicly available properties of EventStream:
 1. `name`: string; the unique name of the EventStream.
 All Events in the EventStream have this name.
 Default is "event"